Skip to content

 The Path to Becoming a Liver Specialist

-It begins with a Bachelor’s degree, followed by four years of medical school to earn a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.
+Becoming a liver specialist requires extensive education and clinical training.
+The journey begins with a bachelor’s degree, followed by medical school to earn a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) degree.
+Aspiring hepatologists must then complete a residency in internal medicine, which lasts about three years and provides foundational training in diagnosing adult diseases.

-During this fellowship, hepatologists gain expertise in managing complex liver diseases, performing advanced diagnostic procedures, and understanding the latest research in hepatology.
+Following residency, candidates undergo specialized training through a gastroenterology or hepatology fellowship, lasting two to three years.
+During this time, they gain expertise in managing liver diseases, performing advanced diagnostic procedures, and learning about the latest research in hepatology.
+Some hepatologists further specialize in transplant hepatology or pediatric hepatology.

 Diagnostic Tools and Techniques in Hepatology